 So, why on Earth did Deodato make this film?
 It wasn’t to simply gross people out and to be subversive.
 Beyond the gore and graphic images, Cannibal Holocaust is partially a commentary on Western and cinematic imperialism.
 In the film, the documentary filmmakers barge into this tribe’s village and immediately establish dominance.
 They feel superior to this culture they know little about.
 Without ever taking the time to try and learn something from this culture, they are simply there for selfish reasons.
 The cinematic imperialism comes into play with the fact that they are documenting this tribe for their own personal gains.
 They give no regard to how this tribe might feel about being filmed and documented for all the world to see.
 The Monroe character brings this up in a meeting when discussing whether or not the footage should be released.
 The idea that filming or photographing actually steals a bit of a person’s spirit is fairly common among indigenous tribes, and yet the filmmakers don’t even hesitate or take that idea into consideration.
 Deodato saw this idea playing out in real life on the news in varied and increasing ways and Cannibal Holocaust was his way of shocking the world into seeing it.
 While his tactics in getting his point across may be extreme, his point is valid and one that comes across clearly.

 Another aspect that should be mentioned about the film is the incredible score by Riz Ortolani.
 The famous Italian composer also worked on films such as Don’t Torture a Duckling, Paprika and Kill Bill Vol. 1.
 The prolific composer mixed synth sounds with traditional film orchestration in a way that is both effective and beautiful.
 A true asset to the film, Ortolani’s score actually seems to break the tension many times throughout the movie.
 Death Waltz Records and One Way Static Records released the score back in 2015 for the very first time on vinyl and you should still be able to track down a copy fairly easily.
-Get a taste by checking out the main theme below.

-It’s incredible that after 38 years, Cannibal Holocaust still holds it’s place as one of the most shocking, intense and controversial films of all time.
+It’s incredible that after 38 years, Cannibal Holocaust still holds it’s placed as one of the most shocking, intense and controversial films of all time.
 What Deodato presented back in 1980 has yet to be matched.
 Nothing has caused quite the stir that this film originally did.
 While definitely not for the faint of heart, Cannibal Holocaust is a film that is valid and important.
 Even now in a world where everyone is so jaded, cynical and desensitized, Cannibal Holocaust still shocks.
 And just like Monroe wonders at the very end, you’re left pondering “who the real cannibals are.”